-The City's Environmental Coordinator provided the following environmental analysis in a memorandum dated February 5, 2014:
+The City's Environmental Coordinator provided the following environmental analysis in a memorandum dated December 23, 2014:

-The subject petitions for a proposed change in land use and zoning for a recently annexed parcel (10860-000-000), have been reviewed for considerations relating to any environmental resources present on or immediately adjacent which might be regulated by City Land Development Code 30-300 Surface Waters and Wetlands, or 30-310 Natural and Archaeological Resources.
-The petition proposes a land use change from Alachua County Low Density Residential (1-4 DU/acre) to City of Gainesville Conservation (CON), and rezoning from Alachua County Single family, Low Density (RE-1) to City of Gainesville Conservation (CON) district.
-The property was acquired by the City of Gainesville in April 2012, through the Wild Spaces Public Places program as an addition to the nature park system, and specifically to expand and protect Morningside Nature Center.
+The petitions for a proposed change in land use and zoning for the subject parcel have been reviewed for considerations relating to any environmental resources present on or immediately adjacent which might be regulated by City Land Development Code 30-300 Surface Waters and Wetlands, or 30-310 Natural and Archaeological Resources.
+The petitions propose a land use change from Alachua County Institutional to City of Gainesville Conservation (CON), and rezoning from Alachua County Agriculture to City of Gainesville Conservation (CON) district.
+The property was acquired by the City of Gainesville as an addition to the nature park system, and specifically to expand and protect Morningside Nature Center.

-The property is a naturally wooded tract supporting a mix of pine dominated uplands and mixed hardwood wetlands within the headwaters of the Lake Forest Creek watershed.
-The quality of the natural communities found in this flatwoods ecosystem are good to excellent, with minimal overall impacts from adjacent urban land use.
+The property is a naturally wooded tract supporting a mix of pine-dominated uplands and mixed hardwood wetlands within the headwaters of the Lake Forest Creek watershed.
+The quality of the natural communities found in this flatwoods ecosystem is good to excellent, with minimal overall impacts.
 Exotic, invasive vegetation is minimal, and native understory vegetation is intact.
-Approximately one-half to two-thirds of the parcel is covered by forested wetlands dominated by cypress, natural pine, and hardwoods such as black gum and red maple.
-A main tributary of Lake Forest Creek crosses the southwest corner of the property, and runs south and east in its course to Newnan's Lake.
-The creek channel is incised due to past ditching, but hydrology within adjacent wetland areas does not appear to be significantly affected.
-Some alterations in connectivity characteristics across the low gradient depressions of this flatwoods site due to topographic modifications from ditch berms undoubtedly occurred, and may present opportunities for restoration.
+Approximately one-fifth of the parcel is covered by forested wetlands dominated by cypress, natural pine, and hardwoods such as black gum and red maple.
+Minor headwater tributaries of Lake Forest Creek cross the central and east sides of the property.
+Forested depressional wetlands (approximately 20 acres) exist on the lower elevations on the western side of the parcel.
+Hydrology within the wetland areas and across the adjacent flatwoods areas does not appear to be significantly affected by the extensive creek channelization/drainage of the developed lands of the upper Lake Forest Creek watershed which occurred in the mid 1900's.
+A better drained, xeric habitat with remnant sandhill vegetation is present on the eastern part of the property.

 Based on available information, no regulated natural and archaeological resources or resource areas are known to be present on the subject parcel.
-Listed species may be present, but have not been located through survey or other assessment methods.
-The parcel abuts the East Side Greenway (Morningside Greenway) Strategic Ecosystem on the east boundary, where it joins another 98-acre natural forested parcel to the east which was recently acquired by the City, which in turn joins Morningside Nature Center on the south and other new State Forest lands to the north and east.
+Listed species may be present, especially in the scrubby flatwoods and xeric habitats of the property, but have not been located through survey or other assessment methods to date.
+Management with controlled burning through the nature operations program under the proposed land use will be expected to enhance and reveal the presence of listed species across this relatively undisturbed site.
+The parcel falls within the East Side Greenway (Morningside Greenway) Strategic Ecosystem, and joins Morningside Nature Center on the south and other new State Forest lands to the north and east.
 The contiguous habitat provided through the consolidation of these lands is a significant achievement in meeting the functional ecological characteristics required by natural communities and native wildlife in the local and regional context described for this strategic ecosystem unit.